-Study of issues faced by contemporary couples in counseling, and the methods, models, and techniques used to treat couples.
+A study of issues faced by contemporary couples in counseling, and the methods, models, and techniques used to treat couples.
 Issues include forming and maintaining intimacy, couples' communication, marriage and divorce, sexuality, premarital issues, partner violence, etc. Students experientially practice counseling mock couples and employ a variety of techniques.
-Course also includes professional and ethical issues of working with couples and families.
+The course also includes professional and ethical issues of working with couples and families.